 Although both of his legs were amputated in 1978, Robert David Hall never ceased acting.
 Many of his characters share his disability, including Dr. Robbins.
 Outside of acting, Hall is also a talented musician; he plays guitar, piano, percussion, and mandolin.
 He worked as a DJ for years in Los Angeles and has also recorded voiceovers for other projects.

-Though he had a brief break in his career, the end of "CSI" has not ended his acting legacy as he still has two films in post-production – but the 70-year-old has continued to grow his career, having appeared in movies such as "Rock Story" and "Aaah!
+Though he had a brief break in his career, the end of "CSI" has not ended his acting legacy.
+The seasoned performer has continued to grow his career, having appeared in movies such as "Rock Story" and "Aaah!
 Roach!"
 He also appeared as himself in the documentary "Diffability Hollywood."

 Liz Vassey – Then